We work closely with:

 We are in the early planning phase to design an Online Youth Navigation Portal as recommended by the Youth Advisory Council.
 The portal will provide individualised online and phone services for young people, their friends and family, or other professionals seeking access and support in relation to their mental health and wellbeing.

-Following the launch of the wellbeing framework there will be further consolidation of mental health outcome indicators.
+The Office contributed to the development of the Wellbeing Framework as part pf the whole of government approach.
+Following the launch of the Wellbeing Framework there will be further consolidation of indicators include the mental health indicators.

 ACT Regional Mental Health and Suicide Prevention Plan

-The Office has contributed to the development of the draft regional ACT Mental Health and Suicide Prevention Plan which is a five-year plan that identifies local mental health and suicide prevention programs and service planning priorities and actions.
-The ACT Plan is informed by the priorities of the Fifth National Mental Health and Suicide Prevention Plan and speaks to the local context and needs of the ACT region.
-The Office continues to work alongside other stakeholders to finalise and implement the plan.
+The ACT Mental Health and Suicide Prevention Plan is a five-year plan developed jointly by the Capital Health Network, ACT Health including the Office for Mental Health and Wellbeing, Canberra Health Services, Mental Health Community Coalition, Mental Health Consumer Network and Carers ACT.
+The ACT Plan is informed by the priorities of the Fifth National Mental Health and Suicide Prevention Plan and speak to the local context and needs of the ACT region.
+The Office continues to work alongside other stakeholder to finalise and implement the plan.